 Q: Is stabilized wood always better than natural wood?

-Q: Do I need to seal or oil my wooden handle?
+Q: How do I clean my wooden knife handle?

-Q: Can I use wood scraps I find in my yard?
+Q: Can I use wood scraps I find in my garage?